baselime/docs/sending-data/aws/lambda-logs.md

 # AWS Lambda Logs

-Once you connect your AWS account to Baselime, Baselime automatically create [CloudWatch Logs subscription filters](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/SubscriptionFilters.html) to automatically ingest logs from your AWS Lambda functions.
+Once you connect your AWS account to Baselime, it automatically creates [CloudWatch Logs subscription filters](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/SubscriptionFilters.html) to ingest logs from your AWS Lambda functions.

-Baselime automatically captures logs for newly created AWS Lambda functions, and enables you to query and visualise logs across log groups and log streams.
+Baselime automatically captures logs for newly created AWS Lambda functions, and enables you to query and visualise logs across multiple log groups and log streams.

+!!!
+It is possible to send logs from AWS Lambda functions to Baselime directly using the Baselime AWS Lambda Extension, and bypass Amazon CloudWatch for cost considerations.
+!!!
 ---

 ## How it works